Category Archives: GCMS

 A large scale laundry fire was recently reported by BBC, luckily no casualties, but the business will take considerable time to be re-established.
 No doubt fire investigators are working to determine the cause(s) – self-heating through oils/fats in fabric, lint, electrical or other?

-At SMS Analytical we have recently received a number of laundry fire related samples for analysis.
+At SMS Analytical we have received a number of laundry fire related samples for analysis.
 The causes of such fires is obviously of considerable interest.

 Cotton- and linen-containing fabrics can retain significant quantities of oil even after washing at 40°C. The chemical composition of the oil is important if self-heating is to occur : polyunsaturated fatty acids (PUFA) facilitate self-heating.